 Through dialogue in an informal, trust-based, resonant relationship, we acknowledge, nurture, and capitalize on a student’s strengths.
 Because our concentration is individual goals and talents, students gain agency and begin to build self-reliance.

 Individual goals form the outline of what success will look like for each student.
 Once goals are identified, we break them down into accessible steps.
-Then we start to identify areas of skill building and the amount and type of support a student requires in order to achieve their goals.
+Then we start to identify areas of focus and the amount and type of support a student requires in order to achieve their goals.
 Determining the right amount of support takes frank and direct conversation about student needs and tolerance for assistance.

 Our students benefit from regular and frequent contact with our professional team each week in both structured and unstructured ways.
 Our team is full-time, fully accessible, and completely dedicated.
 Our students benefit from low student-to-staff ratios.

-When the time is right, we slowly withdraw supports as our students and families achieve independence and success.
-We also assist with the transition to independent collateral services once the student does not need our comprehensive approach.
+When the time is right, we slowly withdraw support as our students and families achieve independence and success.
 Ultimately, our students demonstrate increased resiliency over time and display the self-advocacy and self-reflective skills required for college and beyond.

 Here’s what support looks like: